QubesOS/qubes-doc/_dev/index.rst

-Welcome to Qubes OS developer's documentation!
+Welcome to PedOS developer's documentation!
 ==============================================

 This is documentation for the source code.
 Please choose specific repostitory: